albertogasparin/react-adone/README.md

 );
 ```

-If you want to pass spcific props to the selector, you can set `withProps` prop on `Yield` and that object will be the second argument of the selector:
+If you want to pass props to the selector, you can set `withProps` prop on `Yield` and that object will be the second argument of the selector:

 ```js
 // button-increment.js